The Homosexual Activists’ American Psychological Association Coup

 Alfred Kinsey’s colleague Paul Gebhard revealed that anyone who believed that homosexuality was a disorder was systematically excluded from being a member of the APA/APA Homosexuality Task Forces or from even being able to present his views or evidence to them.
 In other words, the Task Forces only permitted those people who shared their viewpoint to voice an opinion, so their conclusions were preordained.

-But the homosexuals did not focus on the APA/APA organizations alone; they intimidated psychiatrists and psychologists all over the nation.
+But the homosexual activists did not focus on the APA/APA organizations alone; they intimidated psychiatrists and psychologists all over the nation.
 While the Homosexuality Task Forces were preparing their reports, anyone who dared present documentation that homosexuality was a psychological disorder anywhere in the country was shouted down and even physically attacked at public forums or at local and national meetings of mental health professionals.1

-For example, at the 1971 American Psychiatric Association national convention, hordes of homosexuals screamed at “anti-gay” speakers.
+For example, at the 1971 American Psychiatric Association national convention, hordes of homosexual activists screamed at “anti-gay” speakers.
 Activist Frank Kameny seized the microphone in the middle of one doctor’s talk and shouted, “Psychiatry is the enemy incarnate.
 Psychiatry has waged a relentless war of extermination against us.
 You may take this as a declaration of war against you.”2

 Using forged credentials, gay activists gained access to the exhibit area and, coming across a display marketing aversive conditioning techniques for the treatment of homosexuals, and demanded its removal.
 Threats were made against the exhibitor, who was told that unless his booth was dismantled, it would be torn down.
 After frantic behind-the-scenes consultations, and in an effort to avoid violence, the convention leadership agreed to have the booth removed.2